Sapporo, Japan

 We asked people if there is a lot of crime.
 They answered:

 "Sapporo, like many cities in Japan, is generally considered safe with a relatively low crime rate.
 The city is known for its cleanliness and orderliness, and the residents are typically respectful of laws and regulations.
 Violent crime is particularly rare, and most visitors and residents feel safe walking around even late at night.
 However, as with any large city, there can be instances of petty crime such as pickpocketing or theft, particularly in crowded areas or nightlife districts.
 It's always advisable for residents and tourists to take basic precautions to protect their belongings.
-Overall, Sapporo's crime rate is low compared to many other cities of its size around the world," wrote a member in Sapporo.
+Overall, Sapporo's crime rate is low compared to many other cities of its size around the world," said one expat in Sapporo.

 What are the schools in Sapporo like?